Crohn's disease: Immune system

-There was a prevailing view that Crohn's disease is a primary T cell autoimmune disorder; however, a newer theory hypothesizes that Crohn's results from an impaired innate immunity.
+There was a prevailing view that Crohn's disease is a primary T cell autoimmune disorder; however, a newer theory (published in 2008) hypothesizes that Crohn's results from an impaired innate immunity.
 The later hypothesis describes impaired cytokine secretion by macrophages, which contributes to impaired innate immunity and leads to a sustained microbial-induced inflammatory response in the colon, where the bacterial load is high.
 Another theory is that the inflammation of Crohn's was caused by an overactive Th1 and Th17 cytokine response.

 In 2007, the ATG16L1 gene was implicated in Crohn's disease, which may induce autophagy and hinder the body's ability to attack invasive bacteria.
 Another study theorized that the human immune system traditionally evolved with the presence of parasites inside the body and that the lack thereof due to modern hygiene standards has weakened the immune system.
 Test subjects were reintroduced to harmless parasites, with positive responses.